godaddy-wordpress/kodiak-ui/website/docs/variants.md

 ## API

-Kodiak UI has three main entry points to working with variants.
+Kodiak UI's main ways of working with variants.

 ### variant